allemand-instable/PyInquirer2/README.rst

-PyInquirer2
+PyInquirer2 - Windows Fix
 ==============
 .. image:: https://travis-ci.org/zeusxs/PyInquirer2.svg?branch=main
     :target: https://travis-ci.org/zeusxs/PyInquirer2

 **Github is starting to invite developers in from the GitHub Sponsors waitlist!**

-PyInquirer2 is fork from `PyInquirer <https://github.com/CITGuru/PyInquirer>`__, PyInquirer2 is a collection of common interactive command line user interfaces.
+*PyInquirer2 - Windows Fix* is fork from `PyInquirer2 <https://github.com/zeusxs/PyInquirer2>`__, PyInquirer2 is a collection of common interactive command line user interfaces.

-PyInquirer2 is comming!
+This provides a fix for windows machines where UI doesn't show up properly!
 -----------------

 Table of Contents